Software designed to help emerging VC and PE firms growFIND OUT MORE

 In private equity fund accounting, transactions need to be tracked at the partner level so they can be allocated correctly according to partner levels of ownership, function, and responsibility.

 But not all accounting activity will be allocated according to a simple ownership percentage.
 One common example is fund expenses and management fees.
-In some cases, the LP who contributes the most into a fund may pay a lower management fee percentage than other LPs.
+In some cases, the LP who contributes the most into a fund may negotiate a lower management fee percentage than other LPs.
 The concept of an allocation rule emerges, then, to accommodate these more nuanced fund-level characteristics.

 Similarly, distributing profits back to LPs after investments have been realized is more complex than a calculation based on a simple percentage-based commitment.
 As discussed further below, distribution waterfall calculations can take on dizzying complexity and eat up hours of an accountant’s time.

 The unique characteristics of private equity fund accounting give rise to unique challenges – and make clear the need for fund accounting software designed specifically for the alternative investment market.
 Before discussing these specific challenges, though, it is worth examining the business-related processes that make up the bulk of fund accounting activities.

 The business process related to private equity fund accounting can broadly be grouped into two buckets: investment activities and capital activities.